 - Collector's licence

 This allows the licensee to operate as a collector in the area of the issuing local authority.
 It does not allow the collector to operate in any other local authority area, so a separate licence has to be obtained from each council the collector wishes to operate in.
 The licence does not authorise the licensee to operate a site; to do so they will need a site licence from the relevant local authority.

 It should be noted that a dealer can only hold one type of licence in any one local authority area.
 They have to decide whether they are going to have a site or a mobile licence in any one area.
 They cannot hold both a site and mobile collector's licence from the same council.

 Who regulates the act?

-We will continue to act as the main regulator but the new Act gives licensing authorities more powers, including the power to refuse a license and powers to revoke licenses if the dealer is considered unsuitable.
+We will continue to act as the main regulator but the new Act gives licensing authorities more powers, including the power to refuse a licence and powers to revoke licences if the dealer is considered unsuitable.
 Both the local authority and the Police have been given powers to enter and inspect premises.

 All previous holders of Scrap Metal Dealer or Motor Salvage permits issued us (including those formerly registered with Chester City, Vale Royal and Ellesmere Port & Neston Councils) have been contacted by the licensing team and advised on how to proceed.

 If you have not been contacted, please contact the licensing team urgently using the details below.